eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 Strategyproofness therefore implies a strong lack of responsiveness to ranked ballots in general, requiring the need for a dictator.

-## The Approval Voting Exception
+### The Approval Voting Exception

+We conclude the post with an informal discussion of Approval voting.

 Now, Gibbard-Satterthwaite only applies to ranked voting systems.
 But there are other types of voting systems, such as approval voting, where voters can give independent votes to candidates.
 Although Gibbard's more general theorem still applies to Approval voting, [Approval in particular has been proven to be strategyproof under a strict assumption about voter preferences](https://www.jstor.org/stable/1955105){:target="_blank"}, which is that voters have "dichotomous preferences".
 That is, voters have a set of candidates they approve of and a set of candidates they disapprove of, and they are indifferent between all candidates in the same set.

-The key is that Approval is strictly monotonic.
+The key is that Approval is also strictly monotonic.
 If a voter approves of a candidate, then that candidate is strictly better off than if the voter disapproves of that candidate.
 Voting for that candidate can break any tie in their favor, push them into a tie with first place, increase their winning margin, or fail to help them win.
 But it can never make them go from winning to losing.
 The optimal strategy, then, is to approve all acceptable candidates and disapprove of all unacceptable candidates.
 This is strategyproof under the dichotomous preferences assumption, but does not apply when voters have three or more levels of preference.

-The proof for this is relatively straightforward.
+The intuition for the proof of this is relatively straightforward.
 If a voter has dichotomous preferences, then

 1. Not voting for an acceptable candidate can lead to them losing by one vote to an unacceptable candidate, which is a worse outcome.
 Therefore, the voter should approve of all acceptable candidates.
 2. Voting for an unacceptable candidate can lead to them winning by one vote over an acceptable candidate, which is a worse outcome.
 Therefore, the voter should disapprove of all unacceptable candidates.

-Therefore, there is only one optimal strategy, which is to approve of all acceptable candidates and disapprove of all unacceptable candidates, which is a sincere strategy.
+Therefore, there is only one optimal strategy under the dichotomous assumption, which is to approve of all acceptable candidates and disapprove of all unacceptable candidates, which is a sincere strategy.
 Thus, approval voting is strategyproof under the dichotomous preferences assumption.

 This can be extended slightly further, however.
 If you [decide that, as a voter, your only goal is to elect **any** candidate you deem "acceptable", and no other candidates, then approval voting is strategyproof even if you have more than two levels of preference](../avstratproof){:target="_blank"}.
 That is, you essentially pretend you have dichotomous preferences by treating all candidates you deem "acceptable" as equally good, and all candidates you deem "unacceptable" as equally bad.
 This is an obviously very strong assumption about voter preferences, but it is a framing that any voter can choose to adopt.

+Calling Approval strategyproof in practice is a bit of a stretch.
+However, I find it endlessly fascinating that there is indeed a non-dictatorial voting system that is strategyproof, albeit under a very strong assumption about voter preferences.

+A common theme of voting theory is that aggregating ranked preferences is extremely difficult to do so fairly and without potential for manipulation.
+Trying to impose stability, or make manipulation suboptimal collapses into needing to project onto the preferences of just one voter.
+By simply allowing voters to give independent votes, and restricting to a simple two-tiered preference, Approval voting makes expressing honest two-tiered preferences the optimal strategy.
+But only for exactly that: two-tiered preferences.
+If voters have more complex preferences, then deciding where to draw the line between "acceptable" and "unacceptable" becomes a strategic question, and the strategyproofness of Approval voting breaks down.

 ## References